zaku33/smartphone-app-buy-land/README.md

 ### Mobile
 - Run `yarn` in the `mobile` folder;
 - Update the baseURL at src/services/api.js.
-- Run `expo start` to up the project.
+- Run `expo start` to up the project ( NOTICE : BE SURE THAT YOU HAVE ALREADY INSTALLED EXPO ).

 ### Test
 - Run `yarn test:backend` at the backend folder;